tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

 - 2.0.1
-    - **New feature:** Block Local File Inclusion (LFI) caused by some critical vulnerability of some existing plugins like [this](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "WordPress Security Vuln in Slider Revolution Plugin | Sucuri Blog") via `admin-ajax.php` regardless of its country code.
+    - **New feature:** Block attacks such as File Inclusion caused by some critical vulnerability in some existing plugins like [this](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "WordPress Security Vuln in Slider Revolution Plugin | Sucuri Blog") via `admin-ajax.php` regardless of its country code.
 - 2.0.0